 A stretch of this river is now rewilded – released from its man-made straight channel to flow naturally through Richmond Park.
 Its gravel bed has been cleaned of silt, and attracts a variety of mini-beasts and fish.

-This brand new wetland site is still being created, but when finished it will reconnect the Salmon’s Brook to its floodplain and be full of sedges, reeds and water-mint.
+This wetland site has reconnected the Salmon’s Brook to its floodplain and when the new vegetation has grown it will be full of sedges, reeds and water-mint.
 A new cycle path beside the path is due to open late 2016.

 You’ll often find sandmartins nesting and raising their young on a new sandbank at this historic spot is where the Ravensbourne finally meets the Thames.

 This huge new wetland area of more than 700 acres within Greater London has brought a lost river, the Moore Brook, back to the surface.
 Admire the 100 extra trees and a new wildflower meadow from the new footpath and cycle path.

 Six new linked wetland basins have helped clean up the Glenbrook; a tributary of the Salmons Brook, which runs into the Lea.
 Not only have the wetlands massively cut pollutants, they are beautiful in their own right and are well-visited by dragonflies.

 Enjoy watching a once buried stream meander its way through woodland; this stretch of the Salmons Brook has been ‘daylighted’ so it can attract wildlife and delight visitors in Grovelands Park.
 A reedbed has also been created in one end of the lake, and new wetlands created.

 Visit this magical new landscape created by bringing the lost River Moselle above ground; 400m of meandering river, backwaters and a patchwork of floodplain habitats.
 Not to mention the new community eco-building, café, theatre space and off-road bike track.